bitquery/graphql-docs/docs/Examples/cardano/djed.md

 ---
-title: "Djed Stablecoin API Examples — Bitquery GraphQL on Cardano"
+title: "Djed Stablecoin API Examples on Cardano"
 description: "Query Djed stablecoin on Cardano with Bitquery GraphQL.
 Track DJED mints and burns, list recent DJED transfers, and see DJED received or sent by a specific address."
 keywords:
   [